 - Change the water and gently boil the legumes until they are the texture you prefer.

 As you can see, legumes contain a variety of nutrients and are a great addition to your diet.
-To help ease any discomfort, introduce legumes gradually into your diet and be sure to drink enough water and exercise regularly to help your gastrointestinal system handle the increase in dietary fibre.
+To help ease any discomfort, introduce them gradually and be sure to drink enough water and exercise regularly to help your gastrointestinal system handle the increase in dietary fibre.
+Not only are legumes a food source for the good bacteria in your gut but when eaten as part of the MIND diet a significant association has been shown with slowing progression of parkinsonian signs.
+If you have Parkinson’s and legumes are not currently part of your diet, now is a great time to introduce them.
+Enjoy!